 - Modeling in order to enhance computation technology

 Students will participate in professional development activities focusing on preparing for graduate school and research related careers.
 They will also participate in peer networking and social activities.
-Successful REU applicants will be paired with a faculty mentor from a core CEM department (Physics, Materials Science & Engineering, Electrical & Computer Engineering, and Chemistry) and will perform experimental or computational research projects aligned with CEM focal areas.
+Successful REU applicants will be paired with a faculty mentor from a core CEM department (Physics, Materials Science & Engineering, Mechanical Engineering, and Chemistry) and will perform experimental or computational research projects aligned with CEM focal areas.

-This 10-WEEK UNDERGRADUATE RESEARCH PROGRAM includes a stipend of $5000, reasonable travel costs, and housing (dorm room – two people per room).
-Participants have access to OSU library and COTA bus transportation.
+This 10-WEEK UNDERGRADUATE RESEARCH PROGRAM includes a stipend of $6,000, reasonable travel costs, housing (dorm room – two people per room) and local bus transportation.

 A complete application packet includes:

-Applications are available for download here.
 For first consideration, please submit applications by February 15.
 We are extending the application deadline until Friday, February 24.

 Right of Access to Letter of Recommendation